180254/scheduled-events-operator-2/README.txt

 ## building and running

-You can do the deployment the standard way.
+You can do the deployment in the standard way.
 Assume that "todayisnotmonday" is your Azure Container Registry.
 The deployment for AKS+helm is as follows: